First it was Amazon, and then it was COVID. Over the past few years, the last mile of your supply chains has been through a revolution.

 - Signature and delivery verification: What confirmation of delivery completion is needed?
 Is a photo of the package in its delivery location (i.e. the front porch) acceptable or should the driver obtain consignee signatures?
 Has this requirement changed as a result of the pandemic?
 It’s worth discussing clearly with the carrier.

-- Exceptions: If a delivery goes “out of norm” what information needs to be transmitted back to you, this shipper?
-Establish a process for damaged packages, orders that are unable to be delivered, etc.
+- Exceptions: If a delivery goes “out of norm” what information needs to be transmitted back to you, the shipper?
+Establish a process for notifying you of damaged packages, orders that are unable to be delivered, etc.

+Scaling and growing your last mile with carriers who continually fall short of your standards will cost you money and business.
 Once compliance standards are established with your carriers, you can monitor compliance regularly to ensure standards are being met.
-To learn more about monitoring compliance and what KPI’s you should be watching, read this article.
+To learn more about monitoring compliance and what KPI’s you should be watching, read this article on final mile delivery data and KPI’s.

 Bringing Technology In-house

-Trying to develop every part of your supply chain technology can take decades, piles of money and cause mistakes made by a team unfamiliar with last mile.
-Choosing to go it alone instead of involving experienced partners in your technology strategy can be the difference in your ability to profitably grow and scale your last mile effectively instead of killing your margins and service.
+Trying to develop every part of your supply chain technology can take decades, piles of money and expensive mistakes.
+Choosing to go it alone instead of involving experienced partners in your technology strategy can make the difference in your ability to profitably grow and scale your last mile.

 As you grow and scale your last mile, we’re here for you.